-When I was a kid movies were advertised based on their content.
-Television spots would tempt you with tales of daring or high adventure.
+There was no viral advertising when I was a kid.
+Movies were advertised for their content.
+Television spots would tempt you with high adventure.
 I remember a trailer for the first Indiana Jones movie, Raiders of the Lost Ark.
 The advertising basically outlined the entire plot of the film so that you the viewer, might know exactly why this movies was going to be exciting (and worth your cash at the box office).
 “Audiences pack theaters today to answer a burning question, not to see a great movie.”

 Now advertising doesn’t show you anything.
 Take Cloverfield for example.
 The cryptic trailers and viral web marketing didn’t reveal anything about the movie at all.
 Audiences pack theaters today to answer a burning question, not to see a great movie.
 Cloverfield didn’t really need a monster at all to tell a great story, so I’m not sure what all the secrecy was really about.